ptomulik/scons-tool-util/README_DEVEL.rst

 .. code:: shell

-   pipenv run python runtest.py -e test/system
+   pipenv run python runtest -e test/system

 Unit tests may also be executed, for example: